Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Moonlit Treasure Panoply/Fond Remembrance/Never Forget Me.md

   - "[[ False Life Monologue]]"
 ---
 Fond Remembrance leaves memories that last long after the physical wounds are healed.
-Resisting false memories becomes more difficult for characters with Intimacies related to them.
+Resisting false memories becomes more difficult for characters with [[Intimacy|Intimacies]] related to them.
 Resisting with [[Willpower]] when they encounter evidence requires a Decision Point.
 They must cite an [[Intimacy]] related to the evidence, which must equal or exceed the intensity of the memory’s [[Intimacy]].